Most AI Crawlers Still Don't Render JavaScript in 2026 - And It's Not Even Close

 | OAI-AdsBot | Unknown - vendor silent | OpenAI docs |

-Eight crawlers confirmed non-rendering, one mostly-no, one partial, two yes (both pre-existing search crawlers), two unknown, two not actually crawlers.
+Seven crawlers confirmed non-rendering, one partial, three yes (Googlebot and Applebot as pre-existing search crawlers, plus Google-Extended for AI training), four with undocumented rendering status, and one opt-out token.
 We documented the full taxonomy - who launched what and when - in our companion piece on AI crawler blocking through Q3 2026.

 Why User-Triggered Crawlers Don't Render Either

 Here is the intuition most teams arrive at and then defend: "GPTBot is a training crawler, sure, it fetches static HTML.
 But ChatGPT-User fires when a real human asks for my page in real time.
 That has to be a headless browser, because the model is sitting there waiting."
-The intuition is wrong, consistently, across every vendor that ships a user-triggered fetcher.
+For OpenAI's ChatGPT-User and Perplexity's Perplexity-User, the intuition is wrong - confirmed by their own documentation.
+Anthropic's Claude-User rendering behavior is not documented by Anthropic, but the structural argument below applies across all three vendors.

 The most likely reason is latency cost, not engineering capability.
 Every one of these vendors could ship a headless Chromium with their user-triggered crawler.
 What is harder to absorb is the per-page render wait inside the chat response: each rendered page adds non-trivial time on top of the model's own latency budget, and the user is sitting there waiting.
 No vendor has published a latency budget for user-triggered fetching, but the consistency of the architectural choice across OpenAI, Anthropic, and Perplexity points at a shared constraint of this shape.
 Google and Apple can renderer-fetch because their renderers are shared infrastructure paid for by organic search; the AI-native vendors had to choose, with a blank slate, and they all chose the same way.